galaxyproject/cloudlaunch/docs/topics/development_server_installation.rst

 2. Copy ``cloudlaunchserver/settings_local.py.sample`` to
    ``cloudlaunchserver/settings_local.py`` and make any desired configuration changes.
-No change are required for the CloudLaunch to run.
+No change are required for CloudLaunch to run.

 3. Run the migrations and create a superuser: